By Terry Corbell

-Sure, there good reasons to partner in business.
+Sure, there are good reasons to partner in business.
 A business has more flexibility with more than one owner.
-Too, it can help a business to accelerate its growth to have two or more partners.
+Also, two or more partners can help accelerate a company’s growth.

-But it can also be a hindrance, especially then there isn’t unanimity on business issues.
+But it can also be a hindrance, especially when there isn’t unanimity on business issues.
 If you find someone with whom to partner, it’s best to put an agreement in writing.

 There are partnership options.
 General partnerships are operated by the partners.
 In general, a corporation or a limited liability company (LLC) is run by representative management – people who are either appointed or elected.